swvanbuuren/cpsmainwindow/README.md

 BSD style license, see the ``LICENSE`` file.

+## Documentation

+Documentation for cpsmainwindow is planned.

 ## Examples

-Please refer to ``examples``, for a an example how to use cpsmainwindow.
+Please refer to ``examples``, for a an example for a simple text editor, that used cpsmainwindow.